Pilgrimage of the Word

 Neighbourhood Pilgrimage - In which you use your immediate locality

-Click here to see the suggested steps for going on a pilgrimage, whether virtual or physical.
-You may also find it helpful to look at the following personal examples of pilgrimages:
+You may also find it helpful to look at the following step-by-step illustrations of each option: